The Approach Shot

 Choose up to four destinations and keep the tradeoffs in one view.

-Tip: start with one known favorite, then add the realistic alternatives.
+Start with one known favorite, then add the realistic alternatives.

 Choose comparison points